Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Photo: Maria Savenko/Shutterstock

-Desperately want to start your diet fresh now that the holidays are just about over?
-Lucky for you, we have a 30-Day Clean-ish Eating Challenge that makes your healthy food prep, shopping, and meal planning insanely easy.
+Desperately want to start your diet fresh now that you're embarking on this challenge?
+Lucky for you, we also have a 30-Day Clean-ish Eating Challenge that makes your healthy food prep, shopping, and meal planning insanely easy.
 Don't want to commit to a full plan?
 Jen shared her go-to grocery list, which serves as a perfect starting point for healthy eating at home.
 Take this with you to the store today and stock up.
 "Here's what I need in your house so I know that if ever you get stuck, you have something healthy to reach for," she says.

 Jen's Go-to Grocery List